robsontenorio/laravel-tdd-docs/README.md

 # How it works

-1) It read all testing files from `tests/Feature` folder
+1) It read all test files from `tests/Feature` folder

 2) It searchs for a full `doc block`  on `class` section (feature description)

 3) It search for `inline comments` (steps) on each `method` (scenarios).

-4) It compares `phpunit` output generated on `storage/app/testing-docs/report.html` with your `testing files` to highlight the report with failed tests.
+4) It compares `phpunit` output generated on `storage/app/testing-docs/report.html` with your `test files` to highlight the report with failed tests.

 5) You can see full report/docs at browsing to `/testing-docs` route.